How to become an Ethical Hacker? Do you know what are the top and best programming languages used in Ethical Hacking?

 PHP can help perform object injection, an application-level vulnerability that gives the attacker the authority to perform various tasks.
 Some of these malicious tasks include:

-Furthermore, it can trick a victim to use a specific session to fulfil many malicious intentions.
+Furthermore, it can trick a victim to use a specific session to fulfill many malicious intentions.
 It even enables an ID or phishing attack.

 Whenever a data entry is made in the field, SQL receives it and decides what to do with it.
 If as a hacker you don’t know the fundamentals of SQL, you won’t be able to manipulate or steal data.